 # vim:nowrap:ts=8:sw=8:noet: #DEVICE MOUNT TYPE OPTIONS DUMP PASS # Host independent ################## none /proc proc auto,defaults 0 0 none /sys sysfs auto,defaults 0 0 none /dev/pts devpts auto,mode=0620,gid=tty 0 0 none /proc/bus/usb usbfs auto,defaults 0 0 none /proc/nfs/nfsd nfsd noauto 0 0 none /var/lib/nfs/rpc_pipefs pipefs noauto 0 0 # Host dependent ################ /dev/hda1 / jfs defaults,errors=remount-ro 4 1 none /tmp tmpfs auto,mode=0777,size=700m,exec 0 0 none /dev/shm tmpfs auto,mode=0777,size=100m,exec 0 0 /dev/loop7 swap swap noauto,swap,pri=8 0 0Instead of using the

-rcscript to start the
+autofs rcscript to start the

-dæmon, I have
+automount dæmon, I have

-chosen to start it directly in /etc/inittab
+chosen to start it directly in /etc/inittab,

 because that is where it should be, and thus I have added these